GitauHarrison/notes/two_factor_authentication/twilio_authy.md

         'Expires': '0'}
 ```

-You can use this image to display a QR code to the user to scan.
+You can use this image to display a QR code for the user to scan.
 For your reference, you need to create a new template called `enable_2fa_qrcode.html` in the `app/templates/` folder.

-`app/templates/enable_2fa_qrcode.html`: Enable 2FA template
+`app/templates/enable_2fa_qrcode.html`: Enable QRCode on the 2FA template

 ```html
 {% extends 'base.html' %}